 MD2B Connect Physician ID # 122

-Where will the rotation take place: The hands-on outpatient experience will take place 20 miles northwest of downtown Chicago.
+Where will the rotation take place: The outpatient US clinical experience will take place 20 miles northwest of downtown Chicago.

 Hours: Monday - Thursday 9 AM to 5 PM

 Hours have been provided by the preceptor.
 Hours are subject to change at the preceptor’s discretion, but the minimum total hours will remain approximately the same.

 What you will do: This is an outpatient US clincial experience during which you will be under the supervision of a board certified rheumatologist.
 He holds hospital privileges at Northwest Community Hospital, Advocate Lutheran General Hospital, Resurrection Medical Center, and AMITA Health Holy Family Medical Center.
 Following his internal medicine residency at Weiss Memorial Hospital, he completed a rheumatology fellowship in Chicago.

 While training as a fellow, he was involved in numerous research studies, and had opportunities to present his work at national and international meetings.
 He has considerable experience in evaluating and managing patients with lupus, rheumatoid arthritis, gout, and osteoporosis.
 He is also adept at performing joint procedures.
 The practice has an onsite x-ray machine, MRI, DEXA, and ultrasound.

 The preceptor would like to share the following with those who are considering this rotation:

 It will be a good experience for IMGs to have direct exposure to rheumatology as subspecialty and see interesting patients with variety of autoimmune diseases that otherwise not commonly experienced in an internist’s office.

 After a few days of observation, you will take on an increasing role in patient encounters and learn the following under the preceptor’s supervision: